ceph/ceph/doc/radosgw/rgw-cache.rst

 Cache API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This API meant to allow changing signed Range headers using a privileged user, cache user.
+This API is meant to allow changing signed Range headers using a privileged user, cache user.

 Creating cache user